 How to buy a new mattress

 If you’ll be sharing your bed with your partner, take them along to lie down with you.
 After all, the mattress has to work for the both of you and this way you’ll guarantee relaxed nights for both of you.

 Look out for brands with extended returns policies on mattresses.
 These days, it is not uncommon for companies to offer 100-night trials with free returns.
 Wherever you decide to buy, check if it’s an approved National Bed Federation member, a recognised trade association, for peace of mind when purchasing.

 While they sound as if they’d be the same thing, they’re actually very different – and they do different things, too.

-If you have back pain, for example, you might think a firm mattress will be what you need (even if you might not like it).
+If you have back pain, for example, you might think you need a firm mattress (even if that’s not your preference).
 But Brent Cooper at Simon Horn tells me that’s not actually the case.

 “The different tensions (i.e soft, medium, hard) exist to cater to body weights rather than to address medical conditions,” he says.